 I am excited to share over 15 years of professional cheffin’ experience with children of all ages.
 I earned my Associates Degree in Culinary Arts and from there worked in all sorts of restaurants and kitchen environments, cooking for students, hospitals, CEO’s and even United States Generals.

-I have 2 awesome little sous chefs, a 7 yr old girl and 3 yr old boy.
-When they hear the mixer start or smell something in the kitchen, will quickly come running and ask "whatcha making," or "can I help?"
+I have 3 (well 2.5) awesome little sous chefs.
+When they hear the mixer start or smell something in the kitchen, they will quickly come running and ask "whatcha making," or "can I help?"
 Seeing them grow in their knowledge and love for food, is something I am very proud of.
 They have truly given me a passion for teaching, and while I enjoy teaching all ages, I am most passionate about teaching and learning alongside kids (probably because I am a big kid in a grown-up body).

 Each of my students will learn the fundamental skill of reading recipes, as well as the basic, but vital kitchen skills needed to bake any dish.
 Along the way they will also be learning the science that all chefs learn as we create and play with each ingredient.
 Food is the tastiest science there is after all.
 I truly believe that in addition to gaining cooking/baking knowledge, answering the "why" or "how" something happened engages students and gives them more confidence in their new skills.
 The science behind cooking is often skipped over, but it’s a fun addition to any cooking course.
 And that’s the key to all of my classes.
 Fun is a requirement and I look forward to having fun in the kitchen with your student."